 Don’t be afraid to get help

 You don’t need to go it alone, you don’t need to pretend like everything is fine if it’s not, and you shouldn’t feel ashamed asking for help when you need it.
 It’s also important to remember that getting professional treatment for mental health and even substance abuse does not appear on bar fitness results.
-So if you’re struggling, do not wait to get help, Bowe said.
+So if you’re struggling, do not wait to get help, Bowe says.

 First, your law school should have mental health resources available to you.
 (At New England Law, the Office of Student Services helps students work through stress and other issues.)
 Then there are free mental health resources like hotlines and local support groups.
 For example, Lawyers Concerned for Lawyers in Massachusetts is a confidential and free resource for law students and lawyers.
 And, of course, your friends, family, faculty, and mentors want to help you too, and a short conversation can go a long way in making you feel better.